Efficient functional estimation and the super-oracle phenomenon: Introduction

 However, the assumption that the density $f$ is bounded away from zero on its support is made purely for mathematical convenience; it assumes away the essential difficulty of the problem caused by the non-smoothness and rules out many standard densities of common interest.
 In the related problem of density estimation, it is known that, depending on the loss function and the smoothness of the densities considered, optimal rates of convergence can be very different when densities with unbounded support are allowed \citep{DJKP1996,JuditskyLambertLacroix2004,GoldenshlugerLepski2014}.

-It is therefore of great interest to understand the ways in which low density regions interact with the potential non-smoothness of the functional to determine what is achievable in terms of the behaviour of estimators.
+It is therefore of great interest to understand the ways in which low density regions interact with the potential non-smoothness of the functional to determine the behaviour of estimators.
 Previous works in this direction have tended to focus on specific functionals and on rates of convergence \citep[e.g.][]{Tsybakov:96,HJWW2018}.
-By contrast, in this work we are interested in general classes of functionals, and in conditions under which efficient estimation remains feasible.
+By contrast, in this work our aim is to provide a class of estimators that are efficient for a wide spectrum of functionals.
 Our estimators will be deterministically weighted versions of preliminary estimators based on nearest neighbour distances.
-To set the scene, for integers $k_X \in \{1,\ldots,m-1\}$ and $k_Y \in \{1,\ldots,n\}$, write $\rho_{(k_X),i,X}$ for the (Euclidean) distance between $X_i$ and its $k_X$th nearest neighbour in the sample $\{X_1,\ldots,X_m\} \setminus \{X_i\}$, and write $\rho_{(k_Y),i,Y}$ for the distance between $X_i$ and its $k_Y$th nearest neighbour in the sample $\{Y_1,\ldots,Y_n\}$.
+To set the scene, for integers $k_X \in \{1,\ldots,m-1\}$ and $k_Y \in \{1,\ldots,n\}$, write $\rho_{(k_X),i,X}$ for the (Euclidean) distance between $X_i$ and its $k_X$th nearest neighbour in the sample $X_1,\ldots,X_{i-1},X_{i+1},\ldots,X_m$, and write $\rho_{(k_Y),i,Y}$ for the distance between $X_i$ and its $k_Y$th nearest neighbour in the sample $Y_1,\ldots,Y_n$.
 The starting point for the construction of our estimators is the approximation

-where $V_d := \pi^{d/2}/\Gamma(1+d/2)$ denotes the $d$-dimensional Lebesgue measure of the unit Euclidean ball in $\mathbb{R}^d$; this arises by comparing the number of points in a ball of radius $\rho_{(k_X),i,X}^d$ about $X_i$ with a local constant approximation to the probability content of the same ball.
+where $V_d := \pi^{d/2}/\Gamma(1+d/2)$ denotes the $d$-dimensional Lebesgue measure of the unit Euclidean ball in $\mathbb{R}^d$; this arises by comparing the proportion of points in a ball of radius $\rho_{(k_X),i,X}$ about $X_i$ with a local constant approximation to the probability content of the same ball.
 This motivates the initial estimator